 Caladenia polychroma Hopper & A.P.Br., syn.
 Jonesiopsis polychroma (Hopper & A.P.Br.)
 D.L.Jones & M.A.Clem. was a member of the Daddy Long Legs group.
 Known as Joseph's Spider Orchid, is a Western Australia species found in woodlands and displaying a range of colors (white, yellow, orange, red).
 I believe that this orchid seen in the Stirling Range National Park in late September 2007 could be this species.
 Some of the segments had been broken off or perhaps eaten giving it an unusual appearance.
 Photos by Mary Sue Ittner.

 Caladenia pusilla W.M.Curtis was included in the "Fingers" group by Jones and Clements as Petalochilus pusillus (W.M.Curtis) D.L.Jones & M.A.Clem. in the 2001 paper.
 Known as Tiny Fingers, it is a species that is quite small.
 It is found in southeastern Australian states growing in heathland or open forest in sandy soils.
-Photographs taken October 2007 near Apollo Bay by Bob Rutemoeller and Mary Sue Ittner.
+Photographs were taken October 2007 near Apollo Bay by Bob Rutemoeller and Mary Sue Ittner.

 Caladenia reticulata Fitzg. was named Arachnorchis reticulata (Fitzg.)
 D.L.Jones & M.A.Clem. in the 2001 paper.
 A member of the spider orchid group, this species is found in well-drained soils in shrubby forest in southeastern Australia and is commonly known as the Veined Spider Orchid or the netted caladenia.
 The one to three 5 cm flowers are yellow or red with red veins and grow on a wiry hairy scape to 30 cm tall.
 The spreading segments are reminiscent of a spider's legs.
-Photos taken by Bob Rutemoeller and Mary Sue Ittner on the Great Ocean Walk near Apollo Bay in heathland.
+Photos were taken by Bob Rutemoeller and Mary Sue Ittner on the Great Ocean Walk near Apollo Bay in heathland.

 Caladenia tentaculata Schltdl. was named Arachnorchis tentaculata (Schldl.)
 D.L.Jones & M.A.Clem. in the 2001 paper.
 Known by the common name of Eastern Mantis Orchid, it grows in open forest, woodland, and heathland in Victoria and South Australia.
 It has flowers about 10 cm across that are greenish with crimson stripes and a delicately balanced green white and maroon lip with fringed margins, a maroon apex and maroon calli.
 It blooms from October to November and is very similar to Caladenia dilatata which is smaller and blooms later.
-Photos below taken by Bob Rutemoeller and Mary Sue Ittner October 2007 in the Grampians.
+Photos below were taken by Bob Rutemoeller and Mary Sue Ittner October 2007 in the Grampians.